The Power of Adaptogens

 But how do they do that?

-Stress is a defense response of an organism to external factors, which stimulates the formation of endogenous activating messengers such as catecholamines, prostaglandins, nitric oxide (NO), etc. These messengers, in turn, activate the organisms’ energy and other resources inducing diseases.
+Stress is an organism's defense response to external factors.
+It stimulates the formation of endogenous activating messengers such as catecholamines, prostaglandins, nitric oxide (NO), etc. These messengers, in turn, activate the organism’s energy and other resources, inducing diseases.

-This process is the “switch-on” system involving the hypothalamic-pituitary-adrenal (HPA) axis and various meditators at the cellular and system level.
+This " switch-on " process involves the hypothalamic-pituitary-adrenal (HPA) axis and various cellular and system-level meditators.

-Counteracting these switch-on signals is the stress-limiting “switch-off” system, which protects cells and the whole organism from overacting to activating messengers.
+The stress-limiting “switch-off” system counteracts these switch-on signals, protecting cells and the whole organism from overacting to activate messengers.

 In addition, this system includes some essential enzymes and mediators of intra-and extra-cellular communications at the cellular level.
 (5)

-Adaptogens can thus be defined as agents which reduce the damaging effects of various stressors by reducing the reactivity of the host defense system.
+Adaptogens can thus be defined as agents that reduce the damaging effects of various stressors by decreasing the reactivity of the host defense system.

 Additionally, adaptogens decrease stress-induced cortisol secretion.
 High cortisol levels are associated with depression, fatigue, and impaired cognitive function.
 (6)